MadhuraBelsare1/card-developer/docs/writing-standards.md

 * Contains fewer than three lines.
 If longer, rewrite.
 If all else fails, present additional information as an indent under the bullet.<br>
 <div class="row" style="text-align:left;" markdown=1><img src="./assets/images/checkmark-graphic.png"  width="40"/></div>

-1. Use a lead-in or introductory line, unless you introduce the list with a heading.<br>
+1. Use a lead-in or introductory line, unless you introduce the list with a heading.
-​2.
-Use parallel sentence construction.
+2. Use parallel sentence construction.
 3. Start each bullet item with a capital letter.
 4. Period in bullet lists:<br>
  1. Phrase—no ending period, example: **R**=Card reissue status